Sue Binks, Senior Consultant

 MA, BA, Cert Gestalt

 Andy has 30 years’ experience as a developer, consultant and leader.
 His work has spanned small and large organisations, the private and public sectors.
 Recent clients include Biotechnology and Biological Research Councils, BAM, Tebodin, British Telecom, MRC, Civil Service Learning, FCO and Cancer Research UK.
 Outside of the UK Andy has carried out international consultancy assignments in Asia Pacific, Africa and across Europe.
 Andy’s career started off at the sharp end of social security operations in a busy inner city office.
 He gained both policy and operational experience in the Civil Service and had a short spell briefing Ministers on cross government disability policy.
 The majority of his career has been in organisational development including leadership development, equality issues and internal consultancy.
 He has led on the people aspects of a variety of change programmes including outsourcing, rewards strategies and career development.
-Andy is Programme Director for Roffey Park’s longest running programme, Interpersonal Relationships in Organisations.
+Andy is Programme Director for Roffey Park’s longest running programme, Relationships at Work Laboratory.
 He was instrumental in the launch of Roffey Park’s highly successful OD Practitioner Programme, one to which he still contributes.
 He is Director of Qualifications and has been Course Director for the MSc in People and Organisational Development and is programme director for Postgraduate Certificate in Leadership and Management.
 He has published research on virtual management and set adviser practice.
 As a thought leader he has delivered key note sessions at the OD Network Europe, CIPD OD, EFMD and International Association of Facilitators conferences.
 In 2014, he received a highly commended award for Excellence in OD from the OD Network and most recently he contributed a well-received chapter on chaos and complexity theory to Gower’s Field Guide to OD.
 Andy’s practice focuses on senior team development, OD consultancy and capability building.
 His direct style is both high challenge and support.
 He has been a member of Roffey Park’s leadership team for a number of years and believes this role gives real insight into the challenges faced by the senior leaders he works with.

 Alex Swarbrick, Regional Director- Asia Pacific